PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidOverwritingBuiltInCmdlets.md

 #### PowerShellVersion

-The parameter `PowerShellVersion` is a list that contain any of the following
+The parameter `PowerShellVersion` is a list of whitelists that ship with PSScriptAnalyzer.

-- desktop-2.0-windows
-- desktop-3.0-windows
-- desktop-4.0-windows (taken from Windows Server 2012R2)
-- desktop-5.1.14393.206-windows
-- core-6.1.0-windows (taken from Windows 10 - 1803)
-- core-6.1.0-linux (taken from Ubuntu 18.04)
-- core-6.1.0-linux-arm (taken from Raspbian)
-- core-6.1.0-macos

 **Note**: The default value for `PowerShellVersion` is `"core-6.1.0-windows"` if PowerShell 6 or later is installed, and `"desktop-5.1.14393.206-windows"` if it is not.